-Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
+Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be stored in accordance with administrative regulations.
 [See policy FNCE for more information.]

 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 94 and policy FNF for more information.]
+[See Searches on page 91 and policy FNF for more information.]